Loct/CDCDriverInstaller/README.md

 * `DriverChecker checker = new DriverChecker("driver name)`
 The driver name can be found in the Device Manager.

-* `getDriverFound()`  is used to check whether a driver is installed
+* `getDriverFound()`  is used to check whether a driver is installed.

 * `runDriverInstaller(path)` The DriverChecker project contains a program to install the Atmel CDC driver, this function can be run to open the external program.
 The external program requires the drivers to be INF format.
-The drivers should be located in *root*/drivers.
+The drivers should be located in *ProjectRoot*/drivers.